You can make crispy french fries at home with olive oil. Read on to learn the secret to crispy fries and why olive oil is great for frying!

 In fact, olive oil is an excellent frying oil.
 The fatty acid composition and the natural antioxidants in the oil give olive oil thermal resistance and protect the oil from breaking down under heat.
 Olive oil is very stable as a cooking oil, can be used multiple times, and does not generate trans fat when heated.

 Another myth is that olive oil and extra virgin olive oil have too low of a smoke point to fry with.
 The smoke point of extra virgin olive oil is high enough for just about all types of home cooking.
-The smoke point of refined olive oil is even higher and is comparable to other liquid cooking fats.
+Furthermore, recent research has shown the smoke point is not a reliable indicator of a cooking oil's stability.

 Foods fried in olive oil are also delicious.
 Here is our trick for perfect french fries cooking with extra virgin olive oil.
 Fry them twice.